strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

   sudo nano ~/.profile
   ```

 - Paste the below into the the first two lines of the open file.
-Then `ctrl-x` to exit and `y` to save.
+Then `ctrl+x` to exit, `y` to save and `enter` to accept.
   ```bash
   # set PATH so global node modules install without permission issues
   export PATH=~/.npm-global/bin:$PATH